Torture museum

-A torture museum is a museum that exhibits instruments of torture and provides tutorials on the history of torture and its use in human society.
-Several museums dedicated to the history of torture are located in Europe.
+A torture museum is a museum that exhibits instruments of torture and provides an insight on the history of torture and its use in human society.
+Several museums dedicated to the history of torture are located worldwide, but a higher amount are concentrated in Europe.

+Most of them exhibit fake items, devices which were seldom or never used in real history, particularly in the "Middle Age", such as "Iron maidens" (a literary invention of the 19th century) or "breast rippers" which may have been used only in the ancient Roman empire.

 Torture museums

 Europe

 Examples of the torture museums in Europe include: